 Time well-spent with the new foal over the first few weeks can teach lessons that will last a lifetime.

-Perhaps the most important lesson of all is to create a submissive attitude in the foal, which leads to willingness and honesty in the adult horse.
-The technique proven most effective is laying the foal down.
-This does not always prove quite so easy, especially when the foal has had a few hours (or more) to gain strength and develop resistances.
+Perhaps the most important lesson of all is to create a cooperative attitude in the foal, which leads to willingness and honesty in the adult horse.

 Instinctively the foal will try to hide behind her and so you cannot hold its attention.